opencv/opencv/modules/imgproc/doc/filtering.rst

         // To be overriden by the user.
         //
-        // runs filtering operation on the set of rows,
+        // runs a filtering operation on the set of rows,
         // "dstcount + ksize - 1" rows on input,
         // "dstcount" rows on output,
         // each input and output row has "width" elements